 Most of all, small business owners spend around 40% of their working hours on tasks that do not generate income, such as hiring.

-In situations like these, it’s best to get help from the outside.
+Another option is to get help from the outside.
 There are numerous HR agencies happy to help you out in filling a position.
 Trouble is, the service does not come cheap.

 Small business owners spend around 40% of their working hours on tasks that do not generate income, such as hiring.

 Many agencies work on a model where they are paid for performance, i.e. they only get paid if they successfully recruit a new candidate.
 The price for such a service is anywhere from 15 to 25% of the employee’s annual salary, with more senior positions on the higher end of the scale.
-In one research, a number of companies disclosed their total spend on recruiting fees.
+In one study, a number of companies disclosed their total spend on recruiting fees.
 It adds up to over $16,000 per year – and that’s per single placement.
 Ouch.

 2. Internal HR team